iamjx99/Michelin-Sentiment-Analysis/README.md

 # Sentiment Analysis of Michelin Restaurants
 ### Michelin-Guide Restaurants vs Public Opinion in London

-This project analyzes **881 Yelp reviews** from **58 Michelin-starred and Bib Gourmand restaurants** to evaluate whether **Michelin awards truly reflect what diners value**.
+This project analyzes **881 Yelp reviews** from **58 Michelin-recognised restaurants (Michelin Stars and Bib Gourmand)** in London to evaluate whether **Michelin awards truly reflect what diners value**.

-It is a portfolio-ready adaptation of my **MSc Data Science** dissertation (University of Sheffield, 2024), rebuilt with a clean analytical workflow and reproducible code.
+It is a portfolio-oriented adaptation of my **MSc Data Science** dissertation (University of Sheffield, 2024), rebuilt with a clean analytical workflow and reproducible code.

 For the complete background, research design, hypotheses, and full methodology, please refer to **[DETAILS.md](DETAILS.md)**.